grongierisc/formation-template/README.md

  # 1. **Ensemble / Interoperability Formation**

- The goal of this formation is to learn InterSystems' interoperability framework, and particularly the use of:
+ The goal of this formation is to learn InterSystems' interoperability framework using python, and particularly the use of:
 * Productions
 * Messages
 * Business Operations